 Basically, the herb acts exactly like benzodiazepines, but without the side effects and addictive traits.
 The scientists analyzed the active constituents in lemon balm, such as rosmarinic acid, oleanolic acid, and triterpenoids, and went on to note that “synergistic effects may also play a role.”3

-When it comes to plant medicines, synergy always plays a role, which is one of many reasons why herbal remedies fit so well with the comprehensive, integrative, holistic approach of the Save Our Bones Program.
+When it comes to plant medicines, synergy always plays a role, which is one of many reasons why herbal remedies fit so well with the comprehensive, integrative, holistic approach of the Osteoporosis Reversal Program.

 That is not all – there is even more to this humble herb!